amorokh/zclj-utils/README.md

 There will be some duplication among the files since to have a good copy-paste experience every file should be self contained.

-My hope is that this approach will lead to code that is easy to delete and to not create dependencies where none where needed.
+My hope is that this approach will lead to code that is easy to delete and change and to not create dependencies where none where needed.

 ## License